IronMou/Remanufacturing-scheduling/README.md

-This is the coding of our paper "CombinedConstraint Rule withDeep Reinforcement Learning Method to Optimize Multi-stageRemanufacturing Scheduling Problem".
+This is the coding of our paper "Combined Constraint Rule with Deep Reinforcement Learning Method to Optimize Multi-stage Remanufacturing Scheduling Problem".

 File 'DRL coding':
 This coding presents an implementation of the combined constraint rule with deep reinforcement learning method applied to the multi-stage remanufacturing scheduling problem.
 Remanufacturing scheduling contains integrated flexible-job-shop-based disassembly, reprocessing, and reassembly shops.
 Proximal policy optimization algorithm is applied to optimize scheduling decisions.
 Combined with graph neural network to model this multi-stage scheduling problem, using adjacency matrices to capture the multi-stage constraints inherent in remanufacturing scheduling.
 The in-degree and constraint values of operation nodes are generated into constraint rules, enabling a more precise characterization of inter-node relationships.
 For testing the instance, you can run Remanufacturing-scheduling/DRL coding/RM_RealWorld/validation_realWorld.py.